nidhisha-shetty/BMI-app/README.md

 # About the application
-This is a Django based bmi app which requires a user to enter their height and weight to calculate their bmi and the result is displayed according to their bmi's such as Normal, Overweight, Obese, Extra obese.
+This is a Django based BMI app that requires a user to enter their height and weight to calculate their BMI and the result is displayed according to their BMI's such as Normal, Overweight, Obese, Extra obese.

 ## Installing and executing the app
 ```